 Chest pain.
 It’s so scary.

-But it’s less scary if you know it’s caused by anxiety.
+But it’s less scary if you know it’s caused by anxiety or a panic disorder.

 When most of us suddenly feel our chest hurts, we’re certain that we’re dying.

-That the chest pain is a sign that you’re going through a heart attack.
+That the chest tightness is a sign that you’re going through a heart attack.

 That your anxiety disorder is really killing you.
 Now.